-The following information is current and accurate to the best of our ability as of Friday, April 24th, 2020 at 3:15pm.
+The following information is current and accurate to the best of our ability as of Tuesday, February 9th, 2021.

 Individual Preventative Measures

-We all have a responsibility to help reduce the risk of infection (by COVID-19 or the flu) in our communities.
+We all have a responsibility to help reduce the risk of infection (by COVID-19, the flu, etc.) in our communities.
 Here are the steps we will be taking moving forward as a community: